Casssb/linked-list/README.md

 - `toString()` returns your LinkedList objects as strings in the format: ( value ) -> ( value ) -> ( value ) -> null
 - `insertAt(value, index)` inserts a new node with the provided value at the given index
 - `removeAt(index)` removes the node at the given index

+## Thoughts

+Creating the logic for all of the above functions seemed pretty simple since the list isn't omni-directional.
+My solutions all ended up using either a while or for loop.
+I've created a pointer that starts with the head node and will loop through the list until the value is found.
+This could easily have been achieved using recursion but I've come to the conclusion that unless the data structure is sufficiently complex (like a graph/tree) or has enough divergent paths (like multiple chained objects containing omni-directional pathways), loops seem more practical and efficient.